ibexa/documentation-user/docs/image_management/browse_images.md

 ## Filter images by attributes

-With filtering by attributes, you can narrow the search results to the following attributes:
+You can narrow down the search results by filtering on the following attributes:

 - language
 - format